 Richard W. Hanson, PhD

-With more than 500 publications to his credit, Arthur H. Heuer, Kyocera Professor of Ceramics, is a world-renowned leader in his field.
+With more than 550 publications to his credit, Arthur H. Heuer, Kyocera Professor of Materials, is a world-renowned leader in his field.
 Both the Cleveland Museum of Art and the Louvre have called upon his expertise to characterize the Renaissance ceramics in their collections.
-Elected to the prestigious National Academy of Engineering in 1990, he has pioneered numerous studies in materials science, including application of electron microscopy to engineering ceramics, development of strong and tough ceramics, biological ceramics and paraequilibrium carburization of stainless steels.
+Elected to the prestigious National Academy of Engineering in 1990, he has pioneered numerous studies in materials science, including application of electron microscopy to engineering ceramics, development of strong and tough ceramics, biological ceramics, solid oxide fuel cells, oxidation and hot corrosion of structural alloys, and interstitial hardening of stainless steels.

-His decade-long collaboration with Swagelok Corporation has led to technological breakthroughs and an endowment for the Swagelok Center for Surface Analysis and Materials (SCSAM), an internationally renowned materials characterization facility.
+His long collaboration with Swagelok Corporation has led to technological breakthroughs and an endowment for the Swagelok Center for Surface Analysis and Materials (SCSAM), an internationally renowned materials characterization facility.
 Heuer founded the center early in his career and continues to serve as its director.
+Read more >

 M.C.
 "Terry" Hokenstad Jr., PhD

 M.C.
-"Terry" Hokenstad Jr., PhD, is the Ralph S. and Dorothy P. Schmitt Professor at the Mandel School of Applied Social Sciences, and a professor of global health in the Case Western Reserve University School of Medicine.
+“Terry” Hokenstad, Ph.D., ACSW, holds the title of Distinguished University Professor at Case Western Reserve University.
+He is the Ralph S. and Dorothy P. Schmitt Professor at the Mandel School of Applied Social Sciences and serves as Professor of Global Health in the University’s School of Medicine.

 Eva Kahana, PhD

 As a renowned scholar on elderly care issues, Eva Kahana has won countless awards from national and international organizations.
-Yet the news that she had been named one of Case Western Reserve’s Distinguished University Professors took her entirely by surprise.
+Yet, the news that she had been named a Distinguished University Professor at Case Western Reserve University took her entirely by surprise.

 Lynn Landmesser, PhD